PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 ![img_148](./images/img_148.png)

-And some operators have been used with string instancesa:
+And some operators have been used with string instances:

 ```
 'Hello' + 'World'